In 2016, a friend of mine called John and I hatched a plan to ride motorcycles along the Backcountry Discovery Routes (“BDR”) of Utah and Colorado.

 But it wasn’t the colour that grabbed all my attention.
 It was the tyres.
 They were 100% smooth treaded road tyres, the ones I guess the bikes were exported to America with, AND totally unsuitable for the harsh BDR trails that lay ahead.

 I quickly checked my email history with Ben and saw quite clearly that I had asked many many times for Metzler Karoo 3s or Continental TKC 80 tyres to be fitted.
 In fact, I would have been happy with a pair of Dunlop D606 or Pirelli MT21s or anything remotely off road orientated.
 Seriously?

 I raised the issue with Ben and he informed me that the tyres were ‘good enough’.

 Hackles prickling on the back of my neck.

-I explained in a John Cleese type way that they were indeed ‘not good enough’, but I got the immediate impression that this yank thought this limey pom didn’t know what he was talking about, nor cared.
+I explained in a John Cleese manner that they were indeed ‘not good enough’, but I immediately got the impression that this yank thought this limey pom didn’t know what he was talking about, nor cared.

 ‘Where you going, anyway?’, he inquired without real interest.

 ‘Well, as I explained in my emails, the Colorado BDR…I am meeting a friend in Park City tomorrow’.